Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/README.md

 The Ultimate hosts file for protecting your computer or device against over a million bad web sites.
 Protect your children and family from gaining access to bad web sites and protect your devices and pc from being infected with Malware or Ransomware.

+A hosts file for use on any operating system to block bad domains out of your servers or devices.

 _______________
 #### Version: V1.2017.07.26
 #### Total Hosts: 2,177,659